jeeyatank129-maker/photography-website/README.md

-# ✨ A Photography & Videography Booking Website
+# ✨ A Photography & Videography Service Booking Website

 This is a dynamic, full-stack web application designed for professional photographers and videographers.
 It allows clients to browse services and book appointments for events (Weddings, Birthdays, Corporate, etc.) through an integrated system.